 Cantor Israel Gordan has been an active part of the music scene of the independent minyans, which are drawing thousands of young adults back to synagogue and Judaism with their traditional, but captivating music.
 Cantor Gordan brings this music to the Huntington Jewish community, and this can be experienced at our synagogue’s Friday Night Live services, which feature instrumental music and spirited singing.
 “We need to sustain the traditional music of Jewish worship, but do it in a way that touches people’s souls and attracts them to synagogue – especially our teenagers and young adults, according to HJC’s Rabbi Neil Kurshan.
 In addition to leading services, Cantor Gordan (Izzy) teaches music in the religious and nursery schools, prepares students for Bar/Bat Mitzvah and runs adult education programs, such as adult Bar Mitzvah training.
 Cantor Gordan is also our Director of Synagogue Programming & Religious School Innovation.
 In an important component of this role, the Cantor provides internal consulting advice and substantive input to our school curriculum that is intended to help us re-imagine our educational vision.
 The Cantor’s expanded role will extend beyond the school and into programming for the synagogue at large as well.

 Born in Seattle, WA, Izzy grew up in Massachusetts.
 He majored in Urban Studies at NYC’s Columbia College, and spent a semester studying at the Rothberg International School of the Hebrew University of Jerusalem.
 After graduating college, Izzy moved to Los Angeles where he worked for Camp Ramah, and for Marc Platt Productions at Universal Studios.
 Returning to New York, Izzy worked for the Hebrew University of Jerusalem.
 In 2007, Izzy began his studies at the H. L. Miller Cantorial School of the Jewish Theological Seminary and quickly became a student of the William Davidson Graduate School of Jewish Education as well.
 Cantor Gordan graduated from JTS in May of 2011 with a Masters in Jewish Education, a Masters of Sacred Music, and ordination as Hazzan.
-Izzy is married to Abigail Uhrman, who is finishing her Ph.D. in Education and Jewish Studies at NYU.
-They are the proud parents of Noa Ariel, and they are excited about making Huntington their new home.
+Izzy is married to Abigail Uhrman, who earned her Ph.D. in Education and Jewish Studies from NYU and is an assistant professor of Jewish education at JTS.
+They are the proud parents of Noa Ariel and Eli Jonah.

 William Wertheim became Huntington Jewish Center’s President in June, 2013.